SAVE THE DATE!

 We invite you to become an underwriter to help raise funds and awareness for child victims of abuse and neglect.

 In the spring of 2020, when shelter-in-place restrictions and fears of the pandemic quashed major fundraising events and drastically reduced the area’s volunteer troops in Dallas, a collaboration of more than 45 foundations, corporations and individual funders came together to provide support for organizations that work with people and communities most affected by all aspects of COVID-19.
 Led by the United Way of Metropolitan Dallas, Communities Foundation of Texas and the Dallas Foundation, the incredibly innovative North Texas Cares Funders Collaborative was launched to help struggling non-profits that support individuals and families in the areas of health, economic security, safety and well-being, education and social justice.
 Non-profits were able to ask for emergency financial help from all of the participating NTC organizations using a streamlined online process and application form to get emergency money immediately into the hands of those dealing with the ravages of the pandemic.
-During the first phase of funding, 1,400 grants were awarded to 630 nonprofits, totaling over $40 million; a second phase was launched in the fall of 2020.
+During the first phase of funding which began in April 2020, 1,480 grants totaling more than $42 million were awarded to 704 nonprofits; a second phase was launched in October and awarded 1,391 grants of $17 million to more than 1,300 non-profits.
+In total $59 million has been awarded by the North Texas Cares Funders to North Texas non-profits in less than a year.

 He has received the California Peace Prize and been inducted into the California Hall of Fame.
 In 2014, President Obama named Father Boyle a Champion of Change.
 He received the University of Notre Dame’s 2017 Laetare Medal, the oldest honor given to American Catholics.
 Currently, Father Boyle serves as a committee member of California Governor Gavin Newsom’s Economic and Job Recovery Task Force as a response to COVID-19.